rohanmhetar/Decentralized-Study-Resource-Exchange/README.md

 # Decentralized Study Resource Exchange (DSRE)

 ## Overview
 DSRE is a decentralized platform for students to securely share, trade, and collaborate on study resources using blockchain technology.
 It utilizes Ethereum smart contracts built with Solidity and Hardhat.
+I built this as a part of Texas Blockchain to make blockchain more accessible for students.

 This project includes:
 - **DSREToken:** An ERC-20 token for transactions within the platform